sigdial/sigdial-resources/pages/corpora/corpora.md

 We also referred to the survey paper [On the Need for Thoughtful Data Collection for Multi-Party Dialogue: A Survey of Available Corpora and Collection Methods](https://aclanthology.org/2021.sigdial-1.36/).
 We would like to thank the authors.

+We would also like to thank David Traum who provided the information.

 <div class="datatable-begin"></div>
 <table>
 <colgroup>